argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 You can assign users to workspaces when you create a new user, or by using the proper API endpoint.
 "Admin" users have access to ALL defined workspaces.

+The Python client gives developers the ability to log, load, and copy datasets from and to different workspaces.
 ### Python client

 The Python client gives developers the ability to log, load, and copy datasets from and to different workspace.
 Check out the [Python Reference](../reference/python/python_client.rst) for the parameter and methods related to workspaces.